80% of employees enjoy using gamification software at work

 While gamification is still a shiny new toy for a lot of consumers and companies, it’ll soon stop being something out of the ordinary.

 Every customer will expect to be engaged when consuming a company’s content.
-Instead of passively going through the catalogue, they’ll need an interactive experience which can be created with the use of gamification.
+Instead of passively going through the catalog, they’ll need an interactive experience that can be created with the use of gamification.